Lancelot39/Lancelot39.github.io/_pages/about.md

   - /about.html
 ---

-Kun Zhou is a 3-rd year Ph.D student at School of Information, Renmin University of China, under the supervision of [Wayne Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=zh-CN) and [Ji-Rong Wen](https://scholar.google.com/citations?user=tbxCHJgAAAAJ&hl=zh-CN).
+Kun Zhou is a final year Ph.D student at School of Information, Renmin University of China, under the supervision of [Wayne Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=zh-CN) and [Ji-Rong Wen](https://scholar.google.com/citations?user=tbxCHJgAAAAJ&hl=zh-CN).
 His research interests are in natural language processing (NLP), information retrival (IR) and machine learning (ML), with focuses on **pre-trained language model** (PLM) and their applications in real-world scenarios.
 He obtained the master degree from Peking University, and bachelor from Hohai University.

 News
 ======
+We release the promoted YuLan-Chat-2 by continually-pretraining and multi-stage instruction-tuning LLaMA-2 on Chinese and English bilingual corpus, and extend the maximum length into 8k: [YuLan-Chat-2](https://github.com/RUC-GSAI/YuLan-Chat).

-We just release a chat-based large language model by fine-tuning on high-quality instructions, [YuLan-Chat](https://github.com/RUC-GSAI/YuLan-Chat).
+We release a chat-based large language model by fine-tuning on high-quality instructions, [YuLan-Chat](https://github.com/RUC-GSAI/YuLan-Chat).

-My paper is accepted by ECML-PKDD 2023.
+My paper is accepted by TASLP 2023.
 Thanks for my comrades!

 Selected Publications
 ======